hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 Hi, welcome, thanks for coming.

 ---
-# Agenda
-* 1/2 hour: Intro to ServerSpec
-* 1/2 hour: Types of Tests
-* 1/2 hour: Additional Concepts
-* 1 hour: hands on with ServerSpec in Vagrant
-* 1/2 hour: questions and discussion

-Note:
-More speaker notes here.

----
 # We are constantly learning more about our environment
 * Developers shop jobs a lot
 * Have you seen the mailing lists?